Government Age Pension eligibility

 - Flexi Pensions: We send your pension details to Centrelink at least once a year.
 The personal details we hold must match with Centrelink.
 Log in to your account to check and update your personal details.

-- Indexed Pensions: We’ll send you a Centrelink Schedule at the start of each financial year.
+- Lifetime income streams: We’ll send you a Centrelink Schedule at the start of each financial year.
 Use this to give your pension details to Centrelink when requested.